Veeransh14/Transformer-From-Scratch/README.md

 # Running the model
-Install the package and then call the fit function of transformer class Provide your preprocessed data to it in the form of a list
+Install the package and then call the fit function of transformer class Provide your preprocessed data to it in the form of a list and provide your hyperparameters to it

 # Acknowledgement and Resources
 - Coursera Andrew NG courses-1,2,5 https://www.coursera.org/specializations/deep-learning